FACHEX For Boston College Employees

 Thank you for your interest in the FACHEX program.
 As described in the overview section, FACHEX is an undergraduate tuition remission option for children of current full time faculty, administrators, and staff.

-Through the FACHEX program, current employees who have the tuition remission benefit for their children at Boston College, (by completing at least five years of continuous full time service), can apply to receive the same benefit at participating Jesuit Universities if there is space available, and their child meets that school's requirements for FACHEX applicants.
+Through the FACHEX program, current employees who qualify for the tuition remission benefit for their children at Boston College (by completing at least five years of continuous full time service), can apply to receive the same benefit at participating Jesuit Universities if there is space available, and their child meets that school's requirements for FACHEX applicants.
 It is important to realize, however, that FACHEX awards are highly competitive both in terms of space and selectivity.
-As a result, there are no guarantees to the children of any given faculty or staff member that they will be able to utilize the FACHEX benefit at the institution of their choice.
+As a result, there are NO guarantees to the children of any given faculty or staff member that they will be able to utilize the FACHEX benefit at the institution of their choice.

 Special Note: If you are a current employee of Boston College, and your child wishes to come to BC, that process is covered through the standard Tuition Remission process, not FACHEX.

 Employees Seeking the FACHEX Benefit for their Child Who Will Begin their Freshman Undergraduate Careers in the Fall of 2015 MUST do the Following:

 Once the parent's employment eligibility is verified, the Benefits Office will e-mail certification to the FACHEX Coordinator of the school(s) to which their child is applying, certifying the child's eligibility to participate in that school's FACHEX program, should a position be available.